GROCERY STORE LAYOUT

 DESIGN FEEDBACK AND FINDINGS:

-Design feedback included conducting stakeholder interviews to find confluence between customers and the grocery store as a business.
+Design feedback included conducting stakeholder interviews to find confluence between customers and the grocery store as a business, and sharing designs before I chose leave them out.

 - Product blockchain.
 “Checkout where that potato came from, fertilizers used and how long the trucking period took.”